The right mortgage lending software improves borrower experience

 - Is your mortgage lending software flexible?
-Each loan is different.
+Every loan is different.

 - Is the software overly complicated?
-Overwhelming users with featurs can lead to lack of adoption.
+Overwhelming users with features can lead to lack of adoption.

 The other side of the coin if you want to win positive reviews is ensuring your software adequately addresses the portions of the lending process that are most often complained about (and conversely – most often celebrated when done right).
 After doing some research, we found there were a few items that were by far the most commonly included in negative reviews and complaints:

 - Poor communication – calls and emails were not returned within a reasonable timeframe.

 - Borrowers are asked to send the same documents more than once.

 - The process takes longer than average.